 Over 589,000 start-up businesses were launched in the UK in 2017 – that’s equivalent to 67 new businesses per hour.
 However it is a sad, but inevitable, fact that not all of these will succeed in the long term.
 So what can you do to try and tip the scales in your favour?
-One of the most important things is making sure that you get off to a good start, so here are some tips for starting your own business, given by Jeff Barber, Partner at Selling My Business.
+One of the most important things is making sure that you get off to a good start, so here are some tips for starting a small business, given by Jeff Barber, Partner at Selling My Business.

 [read the full article]

 As a small business owner it can feel like you don’t have enough hours in the day to get everything accomplished that you need to.
 Time management is key in being able to carry out all the required daily tasks.
 One of the biggest time killers is emails as you have to constantly deal with a stream of incoming communication.
 As email is the most preferred form of communication when it comes to businesses, it’s essential to make it as quick and efficient to deal with as possible.

 Starting a part-time small business is ideal if you want the security of employment whilst investing in a side business.
 Starting a business can come with great risks, and one of the main reasons that potential entrepreneurs are held back is for fear of their business failing.
 However with a combination of business skills and the right product, you can make your business a success.
 When running a part-time small business you also don’t have the life changing risk of failing hanging over your head, as you still have a steady income through your day job.